AtjonTV/HyperLib/README.md

 # HyperLib
 HyperLib is a C# .net Framework v4.5.2 Library that contains a collection of usefull functions.

-HyperLib v2.5.2 i71 dr1 [Version 2.5.2 ID 71 DevRelease 1] created by AtjonTV
+HyperLib v2.5.2 i71 dr4 [Version 2.5.2 ID 71 DevRelease 4] created by AtjonTV

-~94 Functions in ~18 Classes (Files)
+~95 Functions in ~19 Classes (Files)

-~70 Hours of Work
+~71 Hours of Work

-~1.370 Lines of Code
+~1.390 Lines of Code

-!INFO!

-HyperLib now needs Oracle's "MySql.Data" (MySQL API) to run/ at least for the MySQLManager.

-The MySQLManager was not tested before releasing!
-It might not work.

 # Need help with the Library?
 Just Contact me at admin.atjontv@atvg-studios.at